JoshC-Working/Quantitative_Trading_LSTM/README.md

 <p>Please note that LSTM will be used widely in this project for predicting stock closing price although we desire to try other ways later<br>
 And, we will only use the historical closing price as the input during the training process.</p>

-<p>we split selected historical data into training and test datasets, the test dataset will be the one closer to the present</p>
+<p>We split selected historical data into training and test datasets, the test dataset will be the one closer to the present</p>
 <img src="README_source/pic1.jpg" alt="替代文本" style="width: 1500%; height: auto;">

 <p>Then, there will be two steps.<br>
-Firstly, we do train models with different combinations of hyperparameters, and pick the one that its prediction holds the least value of loss indicator (e.g. RMSE.
+Firstly, we do train models with different combinations of hyperparameters, and pick the one whose prediction holds the least value of loss indicator (e.g. RMSE.
 MSE )<br>

 After finding the optimized set of hyperparameters for a stock, we will train several models with it and pick the best one for predicting the future closing price during the trading session.

-### 4. Trade with different strategy
+### 4. Trade with different strategies

 There are three strategies we would like to try:
 <ol>
        <li>Swing Trade<br>
-       By using time lag prediction, the time lag equals how many days of predicted closing price we could gain.<br>
+       By using time lag prediction, the time lag equals how many days of the predicted closing price we could gain.<br>
        Usually, this time lag will be set to 8 days in this project because a large time lag may lead to an invalid pattern for the LSTM model to learn.
        With the set of the foreseeable closing price for 8 days, long/ short position could be opened and finished<br>
        </li>